 You must be careful in choosing a degree program and college because of the time, effort, and money involved.
 If you can stick to one major, then that would be to your advantage, for example.

-When we selected the 20 easiest online bachelor’s degrees in 2021, each one was chosen for specific reasons.
+When we selected the 20 easiest online bachelor’s degrees, each one was chosen for specific reasons.
 The liberal arts degree, for example, was chosen because of its generalist focus, an easier approach than a specialized field like nursing.

 But just because a bachelor’s degree has been tagged as easy doesn’t mean that it’s an easy-easy program!
 Every program has its fair share of challenges and requires time, energy, and effort to complete.
 Even if your choice of a degree reflects your natural skills and aspirations, you must put in the hard work to succeed.